 Internal Audit Operations

-The purpose of the internal audit system is to assist the Board of Directors and management to verify and evaluate whether the internal control system operates effectively, and to provide appropriate recommendations for improvement so as to ensure the on-going and effective implementation of the internal control system and serve as the basis of internal control system revisions.
-Main responsibilities include:
+The purpose of internal audit is to assist the Board of Directors and the managerial level to verify and evaluate whether the operation of internal control system works effectively and provide appropriate suggestions for revision, which can ensure the on-going performance of effective internal control and serve as the basis of internal control system revisions.